Sustainable food systems conference at global level

 The Sustainable Food Systems Programme (SFSP) of the UN One Planet Network is a multi-stakeholder dialogue mechanism, launched in 2015 based on a mandate stemming from the Rio+20 Conference on Sustainable Development.
 After its first global conference in South Africa in 2017, and the second global conference in Costa Rica in 2019, the SFSP brought together stakeholders and experts from across the globe at its third global conference held virtually between 25 November and 3 December 2020.

 Over 700 single participants throughout the six conference days attended the rich discussions that covered several priority topics identified in the second global conference: collective action, leveraging scientific evidence, public procurement, among others.
-This conference also served as official pre-conference to the UN Food Systems Summit in September 2021, to which it provided substantial input and recommendations.
 The SFSP conference hosted the first Global Dialogue of the 2021 Food Systems Summit, and it produced an Outcome Document with conclusions and recommendations for the Food Systems Summit – and beyond.

 Current food systems are unsustainable, calling for a profound and swift transformation in how we produce, process, retail, consume and dispose of food.
 Because all the above issues are deeply interrelated, they cannot be dealt with in isolation.
 Food systems are complex.
 They require a systems approach – involving all the relevant players across the food system through inclusive decision-making and integrated processes.
 Main objectives of the 3rd global SFSP conference were: